wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_linux_rpm.rst

 - Oracle Linux 6 or greater.
 - Amazon Linux 1 and 2

-For other RPM-based OS (CentOS/RHEL/Oracle Linux 5, Fedora, Suse, OpenSUSE), please check the list: :doc:`OS list <wazuh_agent_linux>`.
+For other RPM-based OS (CentOS/RHEL/Oracle Linux 5, Fedora, Suse, OpenSUSE), please check the list: :doc:`Install Wazuh Agent on Linux <wazuh_agent_linux>`.

 .. note:: All the commands described below need to be executed with root user privileges.